 Neopet v2 is so lonely he's kidnapped you and forced you to play his new word game!
 After 3 days, you are on the verge of starvation and have no choice but to play along in order to escape!

-To earn points, you must spell out words (recognised in the Neopets' dictionary) using only blocks touching one another; they can be joined diagonally, as well as verticaly and horizontally.
-The longer the word, the more points you earn - and when you earn enough points, Neopet v2 will let you into the next level!
+To earn points, you must spell out words (recognised in the Neopets dictionary) using only blocks touching one another; they can be joined consecutively vertically, horizontally, and diagonally.
+The longer the word, the more points you earn—and when you earn enough points, Neopet v2 will let you into the next level!

-Here is a complete table of the various tiles you will come aacross during the game and what each of them does.
+Here is a complete table of the various tiles you will come across during the game and what each of them does.

 |Image||Name||What It Does|